doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 private $dateLastModified;
 ```

-Now, in our view (suppose we are using Symfony2 and Twig), we can display the datetime (which is persisted in UTC format) in our user's time zone:
+Now, in our view (suppose we are using Symfony and Twig), we can display the datetime (which is persisted in UTC format) in our user's time zone:

 ``` twig
 {{ myEntity.dateCreated | date("d/m/Y g:i a", app.user.timezone) }}